 6. Playa San Diego

-San Diego beach is located in the department of La Libertad, about five miles from the La Libertad pier.
-The beach is about 4.3 miles long, ideal for all activities at the shore and in its waters.
+San Diego Beach is about 4.3 miles long and is located in the department of La Libertad, about five miles from the La Libertad pier.

 This beach is attractive because of the white sandy beaches and the long shoreline that leaves plenty of beach space to enjoy.

-San Diego beach, despite being very accessible, it’s not very crowded.
-Therefore, you will be able to enjoy your time here with plenty of privacy.
+Despite being very accessible, San Diego Beach is not very crowded.
+Therefore, you visitors can enjoy their time here with plenty of privacy.

 San Diego Beach is surrounded by private ranches and homes.
 However, access to the beach is open to the public.